Vietnam.vn - Nền tảng quảng bá Việt Nam

 When your child reaches a certain age, he or she begins to think about marriage, a major life event.

-This can cause unnecessary trouble for your child's love relationships.
+This can cause unnecessary trouble in your child's love relationships.

 Children will also lose freedom in love and relationships because they receive a lot of attention, expectations, and comments from everyone.

-Whether their children are in love or married, parents should not tell too much about their daughter's private love life.
-This is a way of respecting their children and the parents' foresight.
+Whether their children are in love or married, parents should not tell too much about their daughters' private love affairs.
+This is a way of respecting their children and showing the parents' foresight.

 A mother in China asked netizens for their opinions online, saying that she only told her relatives about her daughter's plan to pursue a master's degree.